-At Wolper Law Firm, we are committed to seeking full restitution for the stock and investment losses our clients have suffered due to their brokers’ misconduct or negligence.
+At Wolper Law Firm, P.A., we are committed to seeking full restitution for the stock and investment losses our clients have suffered due to their brokers’ misconduct or negligence.
 With a local FINRA lawyer by your side, you will have a greater chance to obtain the compensation that is rightfully yours.

 Why Choose FINRA Arbitration

 FINRA arbitration is similar to court proceedings in a number of ways.
 First, both the investor and the respondent have the right to present their case before the arbitrator(s).
 Then, once both parties’ cases are heard, the arbitrators will retire to deliberate, like a jury.
 However, there are several differences that often make arbitration a better option for investors.

 First, arbitration decisions are not generally eligible for an appeal.
 In court, you can appeal verdicts that don’t come down in your favor.
 The same is true with the informal FINRA mediation process, which doesn’t bind the disputing parties to a particular agreement until they sign a settlement form.
 However, arbitration is often favored over a court case because the entire process can be completed in as few as 18 months, and awards can be issued within 30 days of a decision.

 In court, the appeals process can mean it would be years before you receive a final decision.
 Then, it can take even longer before you see your restitution, if ever.
 Your FINRA arbitration attorney will analyze the details of your case to determine the best option for your financial recovery before moving forward.

 What to Expect from Your FINRA Arbitration Hearing